andreypopp/xcss/README.md

 Run `xcss --help` to see more options:

-    % xcss --help
-    usage: xcss [-ch] <filename>
+    Usage: xcss [-ch] <filename>

     Compile xCSS to CSS and print the result.

-    options:
+    Options:

+        -c, --compress  Compress the resulted stylesheet

-        -c, --compile  Print the result of translation from xCSS to JavaScript
+        --object-model Print the result of translation from xCSS to JavaScript

             -h, --help  Show this message and exit

 ## Using from Node.js